Member Clinics

 Southside Community Health Services was founded in 1971 by three volunteers in partnership with Southside Ministries and Abbott Northwestern Hospital to provide compassionate, high quality primary care to underserved individuals and families in the South Minneapolis community.
 Southside is a full-service care clinic committed to providing exceptional and comprehensive health services in a professional, inclusive, and culturally responsive setting.
 We offer a complete spectrum of outstanding care with services including medical, dental, vision and behavioral health.
 Southside ranks nationally in the top 10% as a Quality Leader for clinical quality outcomes.

-United Family Medicine opened in 1992 as a result of two primary care clinics merging within the (Allina) United Hospital health system.
+Formerly United Family Medicine, Riverland Community Health opened in 1992 as a result of two primary care clinics merging within the (Allina) United Hospital health system.
 We operated within the Allina Health System until 2004, when we earned our status as an independent Federally Qualified Health Center look-alike (FQHC-la).
 In 2012 we qualified for full FQHC status, meeting the requirements of the Health Resources and Services Administration (HRSA) and solidifying our independent nonprofit business model.
 Throughout our journey to clinic independence, we have retained our mission toward “excellence in delivering healthcare for all; training the providers of tomorrow”.
 In 2009, we moved to our current home at Randolph Avenue and West 7th Street.
 This building allowed us to expand services and meet the health care demands of our growing community while contributing to the vitality of our region.
+We changed our name from United Family Medicine to Riverland Community Health in 2024.